spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-vue-or-react.md

 TODO: screenshot of collection component with some images and custom properties.
 Maybe also with a validation error.

-The collection component can be used to upload multiple images with some custom properties, like alt tags, a caption or tags.
+The collection component can upload multiple images with some custom properties, like alt tags, a caption or tags.
 This component usually won't be used in a public-facing area, but rather in a backoffice environment.

 See [Props](TODO-link:frontend-setup-props) for a complete list of all props.